arben-grepi/Clutch3/README.md

 - **Clutch3 Shooting Percentage**: Large basketball-style circle showing the last 100 shots percentage (e.g., if only 70 shots taken, it shows last 70).
 This represents the user's overall shooting accuracy across multiple sessions.
 - **Record Button**: Prominent orange button with camera icon to initiate new Clutch3 shot recording session
 - **Recent Performance Chart**: Visual chart showing made shots from the latest 10-shot session (each session has exactly 10 attempts).
 The chart is hidden by default and can be toggled visible.
+- **Video Viewing**: Users can view their own shooting videos and videos from other members in their groups to see shooting techniques and verify performances.

 ## Recording Tab